Rupinder's brace hands India 3-0 win over Spain in Olympic men's hockey | Sports-Games

 The Indians will next play reigning Olympic champions Argentina on Thursday.

-For any team it is always tough to recover from a morale-shattering loss within a day, but India looked more organised and sorted against Spain on Tuesday.
+For any team, it is always tough to recover from a morale-shattering loss within a day, but India looked more organized and sorted against Spain on Tuesday.

-Manpreet Singh's men played high pressure hockey from the word go and dominated the possession in initial 10 minutes even though they failed to create any real scoring opportunities.
+Despite the win, India's chief coach Graham Reid said the team needs to work upon a lot of grey areas, like conceding penalty corners, ahead of their remaining matches. ''Better result today, but a lot of things to work on from an improvement perspective.
+The fact that we gave too many corners, that's always a concern when that happens.
+But the team did really well in terms of defending,'' he said. ''The first quarter was played very well, we could move the ball really well and it was exactly what we planned to do.
+We struggled a bit in the second and third quarters.''
+Manpreet Singh's men played high-pressure hockey from the word go and dominated the possession in the initial 10 minutes even though they failed to create any real scoring opportunities.

 In the ninth minute, India came close to breaking the deadlock but Simranjeet's deflection from skipper Manpreet Singh sailed over the goal.